Hossein-Fallahi/Fallahi-Bioinformatics-Lab/_members/Maryam Ahmadi.md

   github:
 ---

-Maryam Ahmadi is a new post graduate stdent in my group.
-Her thesis would be announced shortley.
+Maryam Ahmadi was post graduate stdent in my group.